Buitenzorg Residency: First Buitenzorg Residency (1817–1867)

 After the departure of the British from Java, the Dutch reorganized the island into a new set of subdivisions called Residencies.
 The Buitenzorg Residency was created with the same borders as the Prefecture created by Daendels.
 The first Resident in 1817–8 was F. E. Hardy.

 The second Resident, who took office in 1818, was Carel Sirardus Willem van Hogendorp, future Governor-General of the Dutch East Indies.
-The third was Johan Gerard van Angelbeek, who held the post from 1823–6.
+The third was Johan Gerard van Angelbeek, who held the post from 1823 to 1826.
 After that the status of Buitenzorg was downgraded from a full residency to an independent Assistant Residency, until 1867 when it was abolished and incorporated into an enlarged Batavia Residency.

 Second Buitenzorg Residency (1925–1942)

 A new Buitenzorg Residency was created in 1925 as a result of the administrative restructuring which created a number of new Residencies in Java.
 Roughly one quarter of the Batavia Residency was separated into a new Buitenzorg Residency with essential the same borders as the one created in 1817, with Hendrik Kool as Resident.
 The next resident was Frederik Willem Slangen, who held the office from June 1927 to October 1929.
-After that, the Resident was Leendert Gerardus Cornelis Adrianus who held the office until October 1931.
+After that, the Resident was Leendert Gerardus Cornelis Adrianus van der Hoek who held the office until October 1931.
 It was used as a unit of measure in the 1930 Dutch East Indies census; the Residency was estimated to have a population of 1,121,615, of which around 90 per cent were Native Indonesians, 5 per cent Chinese Indonesians, and the rest Europeans and others.

 The borders established in 1925 were changed again in 1931, with many of the new Residencies being abolished; Buitenzorg was expanded to absorb the former West-Priangan Residency, more than doubling its size, and with Pieter Marinus Letterie as the new Resident.
 In November 1933 Alexander Hendrik de Jong became the new Resident.
 Finally, in March 1937 Cornelis van Rossen became the final Resident, holding office until the Japanese invasion in 1942.
-The larger Buitenzorg Residency borders remained in place for the final years of Dutch rule in Java; its borders were retained during the Japanese occupation of the Dutch East Indies but it was renamed to the Indonesian name Bogor; in the early years of Indonesian independence it briefly existed as well, but it was eventually abolished an incorporated into the new West Java province.
+The larger Buitenzorg Residency borders remained in place for the final years of Dutch rule in Java; its borders were retained during the Japanese occupation of the Dutch East Indies but it was renamed to the Indonesian name Bogor; in the early years of Indonesian independence it briefly existed as well, but it was eventually abolished and its territory incorporated into the new West Java province.

+Resident

+The following is a list of residents who have ruled Buitenzorg.